mkrishnadev1996-alt/rag-chatbot-01/README.md

 Projec Details:
 Simple RAG chatbot.
 1. Upload PDF doc by user
-2. Read text from the PDF
+2. Read text from the PDF (Fails with scanned PDFs, protected)
 3. Chunk the Text
 4. Embedd the Text
 5. store in vector db